spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/navigation-feature-walkthrough/navigation-module-reference-information.md

 This feature is shipped with three modules:

-* **Navigation module** provides database structure and a public API to manage what’s in the database.
+* **Navigation module** provides database structure and a public API to manage what's in the database.
 It also provides a small toolkit for rendering navigation menus in the frontend.
 * **NavigationGui** provides a Zed UI to manage navigation menus.
 * **NavigationCollector** provides full collector logic for exporting navigation menus to the KV storage (Redis).